-Siting + design should provide at least two hours sunlight daily for living areas in 70% of new dwellings.
+in 70% of new dwellings.
 Design quality of all facades should respond to visibility from street frontages, the railway + school-yards.
+Employ setbacks + building forms that retain reasonable sunlight + privacy for existing neighbours.

 Bouvardia Street, Asquith precinct

 Hyacinth Street, Asquith precinct